Vienna, Austria

 #1.
 “GOOD GOD IT’S A LICHTENSTEIN!!” ~ Larry to Richard, upon arrival to Bernie’s beach house, prior to realizing Bernie is dead.

-A founding figure of Pop Art, he is an immensely talented and celebrated artist.
+Our visit to The Albertina Museum was spontaneous and one of my favorite things we did in Vienna.
+We immersed ourselves in Roy Lichtenstein’s (1923 - 1997) — A Centennial Exhibition.
+The founding figure of Pop Art is an immensely talented and celebrated artist.
 I am a big fan of his work and intrigued by his philosophy.

 #3.
 There is so much to do at Schönbrunn Palace.
-We booked tickets in advance for 10:30 am.
-During a fascinating audio guided tour you will learn about the prominent Habsburg Dynasty, the Emperors, the Imperial Heritage and most importantly, Sissi (Empress Elizabeth) who was married off at age 16 to her older cousin King Franz Joseph I. Yes, I said cousin.
+We booked tickets in advance for 10:30am.
+During a fascinating audio guided tour you will learn about the prominent Habsburg Dynasty, the Emperors, the Imperial Heritage and most importantly, Sissi (Empress Elizabeth) who was married off at age 16 to her cousin King Franz Joseph I. Yes, I said cousin.
 Yes, things get weird.
 We loved this tour.

 Explore the grounds and take in the Palace at different vantage points, where you’ll find sumptuous rose gardens, handsome fountains, hedge mazes and even a zoo!
 (We skipped the zoo).

-Forgoing Viennese food in this instance, my friend who is GF had a tip to get pizza while she was in Europe.
+#4.
+The Vienna Naschmarkt was a really good idea.
+(Thank you, Arik!)
+It was also a short walk from our hotel.
+Forgoing Viennese food in this instance, my friend who is GF definitely had to get pizza while in Europe.
 Al Bacio, Pizzaeria am Naschmarkt delivered.
-I drank a dreamy Negroni Sbagliato2 alongside dueling pizzas: burrata, tomato, arugula + prosciutto, and fiori di zucca (zucchini flower).
+I drank a dreamy Negroni Sbagliato2 alongside dueling pizzas: burrata, tomato, arugula, and prosciutto, and fiori di zucca (zucchini flower).
+As it started to downpour we ducked into a biergärten surrounded by awnings of farmers market goods and spices to wait out the rainstorm.

 #5.
 Hotel Bristol.
 Location, loca….you get it.
-We were within jumping distance from the Opera House, hopping distance to the The Albertina, a jaunt in one direction to St Stephens and the other to Naschtmarkt.
+We were within jumping distance from the Opera House, hopping distance to the The Albertina, a jaunt in one direction to St. Stephens and the other to Naschtmarkt.
 The Bristol is completely regal and ritzy, full of old world splendor and floor to ceiling marble bathrooms.
 We had a martini at the fancy Bristol Bar, worth a pop-in if you’re seeking a pre-opera drink.

 #9.
 Located in the center of the city is St. Stephens Cathedral (of the Roman Catholic Archdiocese of Vienna).
 Admission is free.
 The area surrounding is busy busy with wiener and pretzel food stalls, biergärtens, and tourist shops.